 Department of Physics and Engineering

-Faculty: Duke Bulanon, Joshua Griffin, Dan Lawrence, William Packard, Stephen Parke, Bob Rogers
+Faculty: Duke Bulanon, Joshua Griffin, Dan Lawrence, William Packard, Stephen Parke, and Bob Rogers

 The Department of Physics and Engineering teaches students to be creative problem solvers.
 It not only gives students a solid foundation in theory and analytical skills, but also provides hands-on training in modern software, test equipment, and fabrication equipment.
 The department faculty seek to instill a Christian perspective in everything done, including applying technical knowledge and skills to various Christian mission and humanitarian projects around the world.
 Our graduates are well prepared for a career in industry and for graduate school.

 Department Learning Objectives: